N9EWO Review :

 Comment from Bill Winkis

 Q: Just turned my AOR 7030+receiver on.
-It's tuned to 14.178- USB, and nothing...I can hear a little grabled talking in the backround, but??
+It's tuned to 14.178- USB, and nothing...I can hear a little garbled talking in the backround, but??
 The "S" meter works.
 Now switch over to AM -1270.0...and beautiful!!
-I've been throught the menu's three time and can't see anything out of line!!
+I've been through the menu's three time and can't see anything out of line!!
 Is there a way to -reboot the whole cpu and get back to full default??
-Or what's in the wrong position??
+Or what's in the wrong position?

 A: I have same problem when my receiver was 1 month old.
 The problem was in preselector relay (MW_SW).
 After I switch to/from MW/SW many times this problem go away.